 The user interface with any video editing program consists of multiple windows that all function independently yet work together.
 No other genre of software has so much going on in so many windows at once.
 That alone confuses a lot of people.

 One way you can think of it is to remember that before computers, it took at least five to fifteen different components to edit video.
 Once computers came along, all those different machines were duplicated inside the editing software, but each one required its own window.
 You can see what I mean in the two pictures below.
 One is an old analogue edit system and the other is WMM with four separate windows open.

 Once you learn what all the windows do, how they function apart yet together, video editing will make a lot more sense.
 If you do not understand this basic concept, then video editing will befuddle you to no end.

-No matter what video editing software you wish to use, this next free editing tutorial demonstrating Final Cut Express will help you learn how to use edit video.
+No matter what video editing software you wish to use, my tutorials giving the big picture will help you learn.

 Thanks for reading Video Production Tips.